anthonychu/azure-functions-dart/README.md

     This also starts the Dart custom handler at `handler/bin/handler.dart`.

 1. With the function app still running, open it in a browser.
 Run the *Open port in browser* command.
 Select `7071`.
-A new browser tab should open to the root of the function app.
+A browser should open to the root of the function app.

 1. Append `/api/hello` to the URL to hit one of the functions in the Dart custom handler.